Pacific Horizon Investment Trust PLC Acquires Own Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Pacific Horizon Investment Trust PLC ( (GB:PHI) ) has issued an update.
+Pacific Horizon Investment Trust PLC ( (GB:PHI) ) just unveiled an announcement.

-Pacific Horizon Investment Trust PLC announced the purchase of 75,000 of its own ordinary shares at a price of 771.30p, which will be held in Treasury.
-This transaction affects the total number of shares in issue, now standing at 83,899,869, which shareholders can use as a denominator for regulatory calculations under the FCA’s Disclosure Guidance and Transparency Rules.
+Pacific Horizon Investment Trust PLC has announced the purchase of 100,000 of its own ordinary shares at a price of 789.64p, which will be held in Treasury.
+This transaction increases the total number of shares held in Treasury to 8,375,092, while the number of shares in issue, excluding Treasury shares, stands at 83,699,869.
+This move is significant as it affects the calculations shareholders use to determine their interest in the company under the FCA’s Disclosure Guidance and Transparency Rules.

 Spark’s Take on GB:PHI Stock